 And that’s I cook this listless morning.

 Koraishutir Dhokar Dalna.
 Green peas and chana dal dumplings.
-In a delicately flavored tomato curry, perfumed with whole spices and spiked with ginger.
+In a delicately flavored curry, perfumed with whole spices and spiked with ginger.
 A hint of cumin.
 A subtlety of ground coriander.